jmrlgg/django-scripts/README.md

-# django-scripts
+# Scripts for Django

-Random Django scripts that ive used on my sites
+Random Django scripts that ive used and modified that i thought others would like to use or browse for ideas

 ---------------------------------------------------